importsteel/steel/docs/structures.rst

 .. note::

-   Options specified on individual fields take priority over anything specified on the structure.
+   Option specified on the structure will override any defaults defined in the fields, but configuring individual fields will take priority over anything specified on the structure.

 This is especially helpful for large structures that repeat a lot of the same kind of field, because a format is typically consistent about how its data is represented.
 Configuring these options on the